jakerella/usgov-regs/README.md

 ### Running Locally

-This system can be run _alomst_ entirely locally.
+This system can be run _almost_ entirely locally.
 The only piece that can't be run locally is the regulations.gov API.
 But you can easily [sign up for an API key](https://api.data.gov/signup/) yourself in order to hit the API.
 You could also create a mock API for development if you like.

 #### Environment Setup